LukusCRichards/Year-2-Learning-Journal.md/README.md

 ## Tuesday 10th November 2020

 I have learned how to write code that makes a circle as well as a cone inside it that I can use to make a Field of Vision for the NPCs without using any external components.
+I have also learned thay by typing the numbers 0, 360 in square brackets will make the public number variable underneath it turn into a slider that can be used for circular objects.